xt-sys/exectos/README.md

  * NT drivers compatibility layer

 # Requirements
-ExectOS is in very early development stage, thus its requirements have been not specified yet.
-However according to its design, it requires a modern EFI enabled hardware.
-It is not possible currently to boot ExectOS on a legacy BIOS.
+ExectOS is currently in a very early stage of development, so its specific requirements are not fully defined yet.
+However, based on the current design, it requires modern EFI hardware.
+You cannot boot ExectOS on a legacy BIOS right now, but there are plans to add BIOS support in the future.

 # Source structure
 | Directory        | Description                                                  |